-Non-Related Party Total Staff Hours, Total Staff Wages, Total Contract Hours, and Total Contract Payment - Columns B-E

-These columns are for non-related party staff of the listed staff types only.
+Columns B-E: Non-Related Party Total Staff Hours, Total Staff Wages, Total Contract Hours, and Total Contract Payment: These columns are for non-related party staff of the listed staff types only.
 Compensation for administrative staff types will be collected in a separate Step of the cost report.
 All related-party staff must be entered through Step 6.b. above.
-For each service type enter hours, wages, and contract compensation for non-related party employees and contract staff.
-All staff reported here perform either non-attendant care or non-administrative, indirect care functions.
+For each staff type enter hours, wages, contracted hours and contract compensation for non-related party employees and contract staff.
+All staff reported here perform either direct care or non-administrative, indirect care functions.

 Total Staff and Contract Hours should include the total number of hours for which employees and contract staff were compensated during the reporting period.
 This would include hours for both time worked and paid time off (sick leave, vacation, etc.).
-Note that CLASS DSA Out-of-Home Respite is provided outside the participant's home, and is therefore a contracted service.
-The data entry fields for staff hours and wages have been disabled.